8bitbuddhist/aws-modernization-workshop-base/content/50_automating_experiments/10_Scheduling_Attacks.md

 +++
-title = "4.1 Scheduling Experiments"
+title = "8.1 Scheduling Experiments"
 chapter = true
 weight = 10
 +++

-# 4.1 Scheduling Experiments

 The easiest way to run automated experiments is by using Gremlin's built-in scheduler.
 Gremlin allows you to schedule attacks to execute on certain days and within a specified time window.
 You can also set the maximum number of attacks a schedule can execute.